Ernest Lluch

-Ernest Lluch Martín, (21 January 1937 – 21 November 2000) was a Spanish economist and politician, member of the Socialists' Party of Catalonia (PSC).
-He was Minister of Health and Consumption from 1982 to 1986 in the first Spanish Socialist Workers' Party (PSOE) government of Felipe González.
+Ernest Lluch Martín, OC3, OCS, (21 January 1937 – 21 November 2000) was a Spanish economist and politician, member of the Socialists' Party of Catalonia (PSC).
+He was Minister of Health and Consumer Affairs from 1982 to 1986 in the first Spanish Socialist Workers' Party (PSOE) government of Felipe González.
 He was assassinated in 2000 by the Basque separatist organisation, ETA.

 Background

 Lluch was born in Vilassar de Mar, Barcelona province.
 He earned a PhD in Economic Sciences at the University of Barcelona (UB), and studied further at the Sorbonne in Paris.
 While he was a lecturer at the UB, he was arrested on several occasions and expelled from the university because of his anti-francoist political activity.
 From this position, he published seminal works on Spanish political economy.
 He held the Chair of Economics at the University of Valencia (1974) and the Chair of History of Economic Doctrines at the UB.
 His last official position was as Director of the Menéndez Pelayo International University in Santander, from 1989 to 1995.